Kaholo/Kaholo-plugin-github/README.md

 7. GitIgnore Template (String) **Optional** - Desired language or platform .gitignore template to apply.
 Use the name of the template without the extension.
 For example, "Haskell".

 ## Method: Create Repository From Template
 Create a new repository from a template repository.
+You can see more about creating Github repositories from a template [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.